cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 			- When he arrived, he was accompanied by a monkey named Piccolo
 				- The monkey wasn't welcome at the inn, so [[Rictavio]] gave it to the local toymaker (see [[#Blinsky Toys (N7)]]).

+#### Wine Storage (N2d)
+>This hallway contains three curtained alcoves as well as a larger area stuffed with wine barrels.

 ### Burgomaster's Mansion (N3)
 in [[Izek Strazni|Izek]]'s room: "You open the door to a rather Spartan bedroom.
 There's the bed a chest of drawers and some shelves.
 Or rather, it would be sparse if it weren't filled with hundreds of handmade dolls.
 And they all... look... just like...
 YOU."